typemytype/feaPyFoFumEditorRobofontExtension/README.md

-# robofontExtensionFeaPyFoFumEditor
+# FeaPyFoFum Editor

-Extension for feaPy
+Editor for feaPy.